 In this program, you can move forward confidently and lovingly in your relationship.
 As a participant in this study, you will be helping others to understand ADHD.
 You become part of the solution to resolve the misconceptions of ADHD.

 We’lI leave you with this.
 What changes if a couple continues the same approaches that have led to their discontent?
 Isn’t that Einstein’s recipe for insanity?
 We keep couples together.
-If things are going the way you’d like in your relationship, it’s time for you to do something different.
+If things are not going the way you’d like in your relationship, it’s time for you to do something different.
 Join our program today.
 Register today for sessions starting January 29, 2020.
 And if the timing isn’t right, watch for the announcement for our coming ADDA webinar.
 It could change the way you live with your ADHD.

 Joyce Kubik is a professionally trained ADHD Coach for over 20 years at Bridge to Success Skills Training.
 She is an author of four books and a research study published in the Journal of Attention Magazine in 2010 on ADHD coaching.
 Joyce is a known speaker and educator on ADHD.
 She is also past-president of the ADHD Coaches Organization (ACO).
 Contact her at email@example.com.

 Robin Nordmeyer is a professionally trained ADHD Coach, with over 10 years’ experience.
 She has served on the ADHD Coaches Organization (ACO) Board of Directors since 2013 and several other ADHD-related organizations.
 She developed the Center for Living Well With ADHD serving adults and students in many avenues, including workshops for Adults with ADHD.
 And she is a frequent conference presenter on ADHD.
 Contact her at firstname.lastname@example.org.